chrisjamesbarbers/chrisjamesbarbers.github.io/post2.md

 ## Welcome, Rayne!

-**Hello, my name is Rayne, and I recently started at Christopher James in Bramhall!**
+**Hello, my name is Rayne, and I've recently started at Christopher James in Bramhall!**

 I’m very excited to have started here even if these are strange times for us all!